Phlox family (Polemoniaceae)

 Other moth caterpillars that feed on the flowers and developing seeds of phloxes (Phlox spp.) include Heliothis turbatus (Spotted Straw) and Heliothis phloxiphaga (Dark-spotted Straw).
 Other insects feeding destructively on phlox species include Lopidea davis (Phlox Plant Bug), Poecilocapsus lineatus (Four-lined Plant Bug), an aphid (Abstrusomyzus phloxae), and stem-boring larvae of a long-horned beetle (Oberea flavipes).
 Mammalian herbivores readily consume Prairie Phlox, including rabbits, deer, groundhogs, and livestock.
 It may be difficult to establish this plant where there is an overpopulation of these animals.

 Photographic Location: The photographs were taken at the webmaster's wildflower garden in Urbana, Illinois.

 Comments: The flower structure of the Phlox genus is a classical example of a butterfly flower.
-Such flowers feature flared petals that function as a landing pad for these insects, and a long narrow tube that is accessible to the long proboscis of butterflies, as well as skippers and moths.
-Such flowers typically occur in loose, rounded clusters, and are often fragrant.
+Such flowers feature widely spreading petals or corolla lobes that function as a landing pad for these insects, and a long narrow corolla tube that is accessible to the long proboscis of butterflies, as well as skippers and moths.
+Such flowers typically occur in loose, rounded clusters, and they are often fragrant.
 The flowers of Prairie Phlox have all of these characteristics.
 A very rare variety of Prairie Phlox that occurs within the Sangamon river basin in Sangamon and Champaign counties is Phlox pilosa var. sangamonensis (Sangamon Phlox).
-It is distinguished primarily by its hairless stems, flowering stalks, and leaves, and is listed as an endangered species in the state of Illinois.
+This variety is distinguished primarily by its hairless stems, flowering stalks, and leaves, and it is listed as 'endangered' in the state of Illinois.